Bachelor of Arts in Secondary Social Studies Education West Liberty University;

 Rothwell, G. (2019).
 An updated look at adopters and non-adopters of educational technology among teachers in a rural setting (Doctoral dissertation).
 Robert Morris University, Moon Township, PA.

-Greg Rothwell is currently an Assistant Professor of Education, AYA Social Studies.
+Greg Rothwell is currently the Program Director of Education & Professional Studies.
 Previously, he has served as assistant and head principal of Follansbee Middle School and Brooke High School, in Brooke County, West Virginia.
 Before his career in administrative positions, Greg taught history at Brooke High School.
 During his tenure at Brooke High School, Greg served on numerous committees including groups focusing on curriculum and technology, establishing many Advanced Placement courses, and academic-based competition teams.